Space Systems, M.S.

-A master of science in space systems from Florida Tech prepares students to perform in a wide variety of technical and managerial facets of private industry, government agencies or the military that are involved in the space program.
+A master of science in space systems from Florida Tech prepares students to perform in a wide variety of technical and managerial sectors in private industry, government agencies, or the military that are involved in the space program.

 Space systems experts create enhanced cost efficiency and integration of new technologies.
-The master’s in space systems competencies cover the critical systems that graduates find among their responsibilities in the workplace.
-This includes propulsion systems, power systems, spacecraft environment, astrodynamics, communications and data systems and spacecraft dynamics and control.
+The competencies covered in Florida Tech’s master’s in space systems management program include propulsion systems, power systems, spacecraft environment, astrodynamics, communications and data systems, and spacecraft dynamics and control.

 Students in this interdisciplinary degree program collaborate with colleagues in a variety of aerospace disciplines.
 Florida Tech professors are working professionals in the field, as are many of the students whose combined experience provides real-world insight about the industry.
-Students in the master’s in space systems program complete a one-semester space mission team design project in lieu of a thesis.
+In lieu of a thesis, students in the master’s in space systems program complete a one-semester space mission team design project.

-Students come from diverse backgrounds and collaborate on research and project development, often published in noted industry magazines and journals.
-Assistantships at NASA, SpaceX and other commercial space companies offer a variety of hands-on space system design and operations experience for students earning a master’s in space systems.
+Students come from diverse backgrounds and collaborate on research and project development, often getting published in noted industry magazines and journals.
+Assistantships at NASA, SpaceX, and other commercial space companies offer a variety of hands-on space system design and operations experiences for students earning a master’s in space systems.

-There are several career paths for individuals who earn a master’s in space systems, including space systems engineer, space systems operations and space systems research.
-Graduates from Florida Tech are hired by private and government organizations, including Harris Corporation, Boeing, the U.S military, the European Space Agency, Federal Aviation Agency and NASA, among others.
-Two graduates of the program became NASA astronauts.
+There are several career paths for individuals who earn a master’s in space systems, including space systems engineer, space systems operations, and space systems research.
+Graduates from Florida Tech are hired by private and government organizations, including Harris Corporation, Boeing, the US military, the European Space Agency, the Federal Aviation Agency, and NASA, among others.
+Two graduates of the program have even become NASA astronauts.